apptainer/apptainer-userdocs/quick_start.rst

 .. code::

-   $ sudo singularity build --sandbox ubuntu/ library://ubuntu
+   $ sudo apptainer build --sandbox ubuntu/ library://ubuntu

 This command creates a directory called ``ubuntu/`` with an entire Ubuntu Operating System and some {Singularity} metadata in your current